 2. Teach Typing: Typing can be easier than writing once students are fluent with keyboards.
 Teach typing skills starting as early as kindergarten and allow for ample typing practice in the classroom.
 Many schools and districts have typing programs to support their students’ budding typing skills.
 Great online typing programs include Nessy Fingers Touch Typing (which costs money), TypingClub, and the games at Typing.com.

 3. Provide Access to Speech-to-Text Tools: Assistive technology accommodations can support students with dysgraphia in their classroom writing tasks in all grades.
 There are several free, easy-to-use speech-to-text dictation tools.
-Students can use Google’s Voice Typing tool, Dragon Dictation, or Apple’s Speak Screen functions.
+Students can use Google’s voice typing function in the Chrome browser, Dragon Dictation, or Apple’s Speak Screen functions.

 4. Use Graph Paper for Math Assignments and Tests: Graph paper helps students with dysgraphia stay in the lines, which becomes increasingly important in the later grades when they’re faced with more complex math tasks.
 Reduce unintended errors by providing graph paper for student tests or as a background for homework assignments.
 Use the free printable math grids at Do2Learn.